-The center will be built with an eco-friendly design that focuses on conserving resources, ensuring air and water quality and reducing waste.
+The center is being built with an eco-friendly design that focuses on conserving resources, ensuring air and water quality and reducing waste.
 Ultimately, this project will add 37 new trees to the Capitol Campus.
-The mix of deciduous and flowering species are in addition to the 100 new trees being planted on the Campus in association with a National Association of State Foresters Centennial Challenge.
+The mix of deciduous and flowering species are in addition to the 200 new trees being planted on the Campus in association with a National Association of State Foresters Centennial Challenge.

 The center will feature:

 Once complete, there will be multiple points of pedestrian access to ease traffic impacts on Maple Park.

 The new childcare center does not replace the existing Capitol Campus Child Care Center on Perry Street (5 Cs), which will continue to operate at that location.

 Beginning July 15, DES is overseeing a project to install solar panels on the building.
 Work will take approximately three weeks to complete.
 This project will make the new childcare center a Net-Zero building.
 Crews are installing 198 panels and each panel will produce 440 watts of energy for a total of 87 kilowatts.